Shopping Cart Abandonment Analysis

 She leaves.
 Completely undoes all of your hard work.
 Abandons your shopping cart.
 Every stage of the process went exactly as you planned — until checkout time.

-Shopping cart abandonment is the most discouraging type of a failed conversion for ecommerce stores.
+Shopping cart abandonment is the most discouraging kind failed conversion for ecommerce stores.
 That's why it's important to provide a cart analysis of your customers' abandoned items.
 Every time you examine what they've left behind, you can learn something new about them and strengthen your brand for future transactions.

 WebpageFX shopping cart abandonment analysis that takes into account five core reasons behind shopping cart abandonment.
 Read on to learn what they are and what you can do to prevent them!